Maungakiekie / One Tree Hill: Summit trees

 The remaining tree was later attacked twice with chainsaws by Māori activists to draw attention to injustices they claimed the New Zealand government had inflicted upon Māori.
 The first attack happened on 28 October 1994, the anniversary of the 1835 Declaration of Independence.
 A second attack in October 2000 left the tree unable to recover, and it was removed the following year by Auckland Council due to the risk of it falling.
 In 2007, the chainsaw used by activist Mike Smith in the first attack was placed on sale on auction site TradeMe, but withdrawn by the website after complaints and a poll of users.
 It was later listed on eBay.
 The chainsaw is now in the collection of Museum of New Zealand Te Papa Tongarewa.

-A dawn ceremony conducted by Tūpuna Maunga Authority took place upon Maungakiekie on 11 June 2016 planting nine young tōtara and pōhutukawa grown from parent trees on the maunga.
+A dawn ceremony conducted by the Tūpuna Maunga Authority took place upon Maungakiekie / One Tree Hill on 11 June 2016 planting nine young tōtara and pōhutukawa grown from parent trees on the maunga.
 The strongest single tree will eventually remain and kiekie will be added.

 In 2021, The Spinoff produced a short documentary centred around the chainsaw called "The chainsaw used on One Tree Hill and heard across Aotearoa".